Associate of Applied Science in Health Information Technonogy

 blend of clinical knowledge and information management skills.
 Most HIT graduates

-institutions, software companies, legal firms, and consulting firms.
+managed care institutions, software companies, legal firms, and consulting firms.

 Students are trained in assembling, analyzing, coding, abstracting, and maintaining